Vitamin A: Primary causes

 Vitamin A deficiency is common in developing countries, especially in Sub-Saharan Africa and Southeast Asia.
 Deficiency can occur at any age, but is most common in pre-school-age children and pregnant women, the latter due to a need to transfer retinol to the fetus.
 The causes are low intake of retinol-containing, animal-sourced foods and low intake of carotene-containing, plant-sourced foods.
 Vitamin A deficiency is estimated to affect approximately one third of children under the age of five around the world, possibly leading to the deaths of 670,000 children under five annually.

 Between 250,000 and 500,000 children in developing countries become blind each year owing to vitamin A deficiency.
 Vitamin A deficiency is "the leading cause of preventable childhood blindness", according to UNICEF.
 It also increases the risk of death from common childhood conditions, such as diarrhea.
 UNICEF regards addressing vitamin A deficiency as critical to reducing child mortality, the fourth of the United Nations' Millennium Development Goals.

 During diagnosis, night blindness and dry eyes are signs of vitamin A deficiency that can be recognized without requiring biochemical tests.
 Plasma retinol is used to confirm vitamin A status.
 A plasma concentration of about 2.0 μmol/L is normal; less than 0.70 μmol/L (equivalent to 20 μg/dL) indicates moderate vitamin A deficiency, and less than 0.35 μmol/L (10 μg/dL) indicates severe vitamin A deficiency.
 Breast milk retinol of less than 8 μg/gram milk fat is considered insufficient.
 One weakness of these measures is that they are not good indicators of liver vitamin A stores as retinyl esters in hepatic stellate cells.
 The amount of vitamin A leaving the liver, bound to retinol binding protein (RBP), is under tight control as long as there are sufficient liver reserves.
 Only when liver content of vitamin A drops below approximately 20 μg/gram will concentration in the blood decline.

 Secondary causes

 There are causes for deficiency other than low dietary intake of vitamin A as retinol or carotenes.
 Adequate dietary protein and caloric energy are needed for a normal rate of synthesis of RBP, without which, retinol cannot be mobilized to leave the liver.
 Systemic infections can cause transient decreases in RBP synthesis even if protein-calorie malnutrition is absent.
 Chronic alcohol consumption reduces liver vitamin A storage.
 Non-alcoholic fatty liver disease (NAFLD), characterized by the accumulation of fat in the liver, is the hepatic manifestation of metabolic syndrome.
 Liver damage from NAFLD reduces liver storage capacity for retinol and reduces the ability to mobilize liver stores to maintain normal circulating concentration.

+Vitamin A appears to be involved in the pathogenesis of anemia by diverse biological mechanisms, such as the enhancement of growth and differentiation of erythrocyte progenitor cells, potentiation of immunity to infection, and mobilization of iron stores from tissues.